wazuh/wazuh-documentation/source/getting-started/use_cases/file_integrity.rst

     "timestamp": "2020-07-12T18:07:57.676+0000"
   }

-A good summary of file changes can be found in the FIM dashboard, which provides drill-down capabilities to view all of the details of the alerts triggered.
+Users can find a comprehensive summary of changes in files and registry keys in the FIM dashboard.
+In addition, it provides drill-down capabilities to view all of the details of the alerts triggered.

 .. thumbnail:: ../../images/getting_started/use_case_fim.png
    :align: center